rapidsai/ucxx/README.md

 #### Basic Usage

 Below is an example of running a server first, followed by the client connecting to the server on the `localhost` (same as `127.0.0.1`).
-Both processes specify a list of parameters, which are the message size in bytes (`-s 1000000000`), that allocations should be reused (`-L`), the number of iterations to perform (`-n 10`) and the progress mode (`-P polling`).
+Both processes specify a list of parameters, which are the message size in bytes (`-s 1000000000`), the number of iterations to perform (`-n 10`) and the progress mode (`-P polling`).

 ```
-$ UCX_TCP_CM_REUSEADDR=y ./benchmarks/ucxx_perftest -s 1000000000 -L -n 10 -P polling &
+$ UCX_TCP_CM_REUSEADDR=y ./benchmarks/ucxx_perftest -s 1000000000 -n 10 -P polling &
-$ ./benchmarks/ucxx_perftest -s 1000000000 -L -n 10 -P polling localhost
+$ ./benchmarks/ucxx_perftest -s 1000000000 -n 10 -P polling localhost
 ```

 #### CUDA Memory Support